Sen. Tim Scott to Newsmax: Must Challenge Opinions on 'The View'

 "It's time to go on 'The View' and have a serious conversation about the dangerous, toxic comments they make that imperils America's youth today.
 We can do better; we should do better; and the double standard on ABC should be pushed back on."

 Scott is slated to appear on "The View" on Monday at 11 a.m.
-EDT.
+ET.

 About NEWSMAX TV: